 Each year in the United States, excessive heat exposure causes more deaths than hurricanes, lightning, tornados, ﬂoods, and earthquakes combined.
 Most heat-related deaths occur during the summer.
-To protect yourself and others, be aware of who is at greatest risk and what actions can be taken to prevent a heat-related illness or death.
+To prevent a heat-related illness or death, be aware of who is at the greatest risk and what actions can be taken to prevent a heat-related illness or death

 Know the signs of heat stress, such as:

 - pale, clammy skin

 To avoid heat stress, take frequent breaks in a cool, shaded area and drink water.
 If symptoms are serious, seek medical help.